 Miss America/Real Talk

-The Recovery Village has partnered with The Miss America Organization and Miss Florida Scholarship Pageant for several years to create an outreach program called “Real Talk.”
+The Recovery Village Drug and Alcohol Rehab has partnered with The Miss America Organization and Miss Florida Scholarship Pageant for several years to create an outreach program called “Real Talk.”
 The program is aimed at teaching high schoolers, college students and the public about the dangers of substance use.
 Past Real Talk programs visited colleges and high schools throughout the state, where Miss Florida spoke to students in an honest, straightforward way about the realities of teen substance abuse.
 The partnership continued in 2020 as a webinar series featuring Miss America 2020 Camille Schrier on medication safety and abuse prevention.